AnhTuan-AiT/keycloak-bcrypt/README.md

 ## Build JAR

-Change version of Keycloak if needed and run:
+Change version of Keycloak in file `gradle.properties` if needed and run:

 ```bash
 ./gradlew assemble